RichardBzar/RichardBzar.github.io/projects/HTML-Project.md

 <img width="440px" height="320px" src="../img/Untitled.png" class="img-thumbnail" >

 After taking my first programming class, I wanted to learn HTML, and this website was my first experience creating a basic webpage utilizing HTML 5.
-The website uses header and p tags for text, has hyperliks embedded into text, images displayed for visual representations, adn radio buttons that takes your choice as input.
+The website uses header and p tags for text, has hyperliks embedded into text, images displayed for visual representations, and radio buttons that takes your choice as input.
 The website is composed of three sections that are divided with div tags.
 Each section has a single picture of the animation for the style the section mainly focuses on.
 It also contains a prompt composed of a label, radio buttons, and regular buttons asking if you enjoyed this specific style of animation in your own life.
 I arranged my list for each style to be under the pictures of each section in an ordered list.